Formal Verification of Multi-Paxos for Distributed Consensus: Specification of Multi-Paxos

-\item \textbf{Phase 2a.} Figure~\ref{fig-spec-p2a} shows Phase 2a.
-The key difference is, in $Send$, the bloating of a single value $v$ in $\mathcal{V}$ in Basic Paxos to a set of pairs given by $ProposeDecrees$ capturing a mapping in $\mathcal{S} \rightarrow \mathcal{V}$ in Multi-Paxos.
-The operation of finding the value with the highest ballot in Basic Paxos is performed for each slot by $Bmax$ in Multi-Paxos; $Bmax$ takes a set $T$ of triples capturing a mapping in $\mathcal{S} -> \mathcal{B} \times \mathcal{V}$ and returns a set of pairs capturing a mapping in $\mathcal{S} -> \mathcal{V}$. $NewProposals$ generates a set of pairs capturing a mapping in $\mathcal{S} -> \mathcal{V}$ where values are proposed for slots not in $Bmax$.
-Note that this is significantly more sophisticated than running Basic Paxos for each slot, because the ballots are shared and changing for all slots, and slots are paired with values dynamically where slots that failed to reach consensus values earlier are also detected and reused.
+\item \textbf{Phase 2a.} \figref{fig-spec-p2a} shows the specifications of Phase 2a.
+The key difference is, in $Send$, the bloating of a single value $v$ in $\mathcal{V}$ in Basic Paxos to a set of pairs in $\mathcal{S} \times \mathcal{V}$ given by $PropSV$ in Multi-Paxos.
+A proposal is a $\langle s, v \rangle$ pair.
+The operation of finding the value with the highest ballot in Basic Paxos is performed for each slot by $MaxSV$ in Multi-Paxos; $MaxSV$ takes a set $T$ of triples in $\mathcal{B} \times \mathcal{S} \times \mathcal{V}$ and returns a set of pairs in $\mathcal{S} \times \mathcal{V}$. $NewSV$ generates a set of pairs in $\mathcal{S} \times \mathcal{V}$ where values are proposed for slots not in $MaxSV$.
+This is significantly more sophisticated than running Basic Paxos for each slot, because the ballots are shared and changing for all slots, and slots are paired with values dynamically where slots that failed to reach consensus values earlier are also detected and reused. {\ensuremath{^\dagger}}

-\item \textbf{Phase 2b.} Figure~\ref{fig-spec-p2b} shows Phase 2b.
-In Basic Paxos, the acceptor updates its voted pair $maxVBal[a]$ and $maxVal[a]$ upon receipt of a 2a message of the highest ballot.
-In Multi-Paxos, this is performed for each slot.
-The acceptor updates $accVoted$ to have all decrees in the received 2a message and all previous values in $accVoted$ for slots not mentioned in that message.
+\item \textbf{Phase 2b.} \figref{fig-spec-p2b} shows the specifications of Phase 2b.
+In Basic Paxos, the acceptor replies with the value received in the \textsf{2a} message whereas in Multi-Paxos, it replies with a set of pairs in $\mathcal{S} \times \mathcal{V}$ received in the \textsf{2a} message.
+Also, in Basic Paxos, the acceptor updates its voted pair $maxVBal[a]$ and $maxVal[a]$ upon receipt of a $\textsf{2a}$ message of the highest ballot; in Multi-Paxos, this is performed for each slot.
+The acceptor updates $aVoted$ to have all proposals in the received $\textsf{2a}$ message and all previous values in $aVoted$ for slots not mentioned in that message.

 \end{description}